CaptainCodeman/poly-poly/README.md

 The ideal solution to polyfill loading is to use a [polyfill service](https://polyfill.io/v2/docs/).
-This can allow us to update the users browser to support just the features we require all in a single web request and as browsers are updated, the use of the pollyfills can evaporate to zero all without a single code change or redeploy of our applications.
+This can allow us to update the users browser to support just the features we require all in a single web request and as browsers are updated, the use of the polyfills can evaporate to zero all without a single code change or redeploy of our applications.

 If our element used any new feature we would need to document it and it become the app authors